Alenia Aermacchi M-346 Master: Polish Air Force

 On 23 December 2013, it was announced that Poland had selected the M-346 to meet a requirement for an advanced jet trainer.
 A contract for eight aircraft was signed on 27 February 2014.
-The first two M-346s arrived at Deblin in November 2016.
+The first two M-346s arrived at Dęblin in November 2016.
 The aircraft were initially not officially accepted due to non-compliance with contract specifications.
 The delivery deadline was originally November 2016, but delays meant delivery and acceptance was not complete until 22 December 2017.

 In December 2017, Poland's Ministry of National Defence announced it was seeking financial penalties from Leonardo of up to 100 million zlotys (U.S. $28 million) over the delays.
-Additionally, the ministry had complained that the aircraft weren't fully capable of simulating certain weapon systems for training purposes.
+Additionally, the ministry had complained that the M-346 was not fully capable of simulating certain weapon systems for training purposes.
+On 19 November 2018, Leonardo's Aircraft Division together with Elbit Systems completed delivery of M-346 Full Mission Simulators and Flight Training Devices to the Polish Air Force.
+This was initially scheduled to be completed by November 2016.

-In March 2018, Poland had signed for an additional four aircraft and support package, plus options for a further four aircraft, and a support package.
+In March 2018, Poland signed for an additional four M-346s and support package, plus options for a further four aircraft, and a support package.
 In December 2018, Poland signed for the additional four aircraft, as well as upgrades to the existing fleet of eight.
-Deliveries and upgrade work for the total of 16 aircraft is expected to run into 2022.
+Deliveries and upgrade work for the total of 16 M-346 is expected to run into 2022.

-U.S. Air Force T-X program
+On July 12, 2024, a Polish Air Force M-346 Demo Team jet crashed during its flying display near Gdynia.
+Pilot Maj.
+Robert “Killer” Jeł lost his life in the crash.